A deadly drug — sometimes in disguise

 The images above are used with permission from the United States Drug Enforcement Administration (US DEA).5

-Criminal drug networks are mass producing and distributing “fake pills”—counterfeits of prescription opioids such as oxycodone (Oxycontin®, Percocet®), hydrocodone (Vicodin®), antianxiety medicines like alprazolam (Xanax®) and stimulants/amphetamines (Adderall®)—with the intention of deceiving the American public.7
+Criminal drug networks are mass producing and distributing “fake pills”—counterfeits of prescription medications that can be laced with fentanyl such as oxycodone (Oxycontin®, Percocet®), hydrocodone (Vicodin®), antianxiety medicines like alprazolam (Xanax®) and stimulants/amphetamines (Adderall®)—with the intention of deceiving the American public.*

 Think you can’t be fooled?
-See if you can tell the difference between the real and counterfeit prescription drugs below.7
+See if you can tell the difference between the real and counterfeit prescription drugs below.

 Oxycodone (eg, OxyContin®)